caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Notes:

-- NUMERIC and DECIMAL are exact precision types.
+- Numeric and decimal are exact precision types.
-- REAL and DOUBLE PRECISION are floating‑point types with approximate values.
+- Real and double precision are floating‑point types with approximate values.
-- Use NUMERIC/DECIMAL for money, finance, and exact calculations.
+- Use numeric/decimal for money, finance, and exact calculations.
-- Use REAL/DOUBLE PRECISION for scientific or statistical workloads.
+- Use real/double precision for scientific or statistical workloads.

 Similarities:

-- NUMERIC and DECIMAL behave identically in PostgreSQL.
+- Numeric and decimal behave identically in PostgreSQL.
-- REAL and DOUBLE PRECISION both store approximate values.
+- Real and double precision both store approximate values.
 - All four types support arithmetic operations and casting.

 Differences:

-- NUMERIC(p,s) and DECIMAL(p,s) store exact values with user‑defined precision.
+- Numeric(p,s) and decimal(p,s) store exact values with user‑defined precision.
-- REAL is 32‑bit floating point; DOUBLE PRECISION is 64‑bit.
+- Real is 32‑bit floating point; double precision is 64‑bit.
-- Floating‑point types can introduce rounding errors; NUMERIC/DECIMAL do not.
+- Floating‑point types can introduce rounding errors; numeric/decimal do not.
-- Floating‑point types are faster and use less storage than NUMERIC.
+- Floating‑point types are faster and use less storage than numeric.

 </br>